dbca-wa/wastd/docs/_sources/data_collection/data_collection_training.rst.txt

 Devices Rosemary Island
 -----------------------
-* Six devices * Maintained and stored at the DBCA Karratha office and are taken on field trips to Rosemary Island.
+* Six devices maintained and stored at the DBCA Karratha office and are taken on field trips to Rosemary Island.
 * During turtle tagging, exactly one SVS (start of evening shift) and one SVE (end of morning or last shift) must be captured per beach and per night.
 * Multiple tablets can capture data during that survey on that beach.